How UVC Sterilization Works

 The facts are you can and often will damage your electronic ballast beyond the ability to light a new hot cathode UV Bulb (Honeywell uses hot cathode UV bulbs as original equipment).

 If your electronic ballast has failed (& you are reasonably "DIY handy"), you can often find a common magnetic ballast to replace your electronic ballast.
-Just make sure that any replacement magnetic ballast has a rating within a few watts of your UV Bulb (do not forget to purchase the correct starter for your magnetic ballast too).
+Just make sure that any replacement magnetic ballast has a rating within +/- 10% of the wattage of your UV Bulb (do not forget to purchase the correct starter for your magnetic ballast too).

 Do not make the false assumption you MUST replace your electronic ballast with the exact ballast supplied by your manufacturers UV Sterilizer; An electronic ballast can also be replaced with another manufacturers electronic ballast.
 As long as the rated lamp service falls within your UV-C bulbs wattage.